WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 java MultipleRuns dataset/wine1vs2.txt 1000
 ```

 There are additional java files that allow you make graphs.
 To use them, follow the same syntax as before.
+Do not run AccVSAlphaIteration.java, it is only there to show what code we ran to gather data and plot the heatmap in excel.

 See the [final report](/report/FinalReport) for information on our results, reproducing our results, and the parameters we used.